Temporary dental prosthesis

-The provisional denture is the prosthetic device used by the patient in the time span from the starting situation, whatever that may be, to the delivery of the final denture.
-One can have a provisional prosthesis for a single tooth (provisional capsule), for several teeth (provisional bridge) or for the entire arch (fixed or mobile provisional prostheses).
-Also called “the provisional” it can be a total removable prosthesis (denture) given for use by the patient who has to wait for the period of osseointegration of the dental implants.
+A temporary dental prosthesis is the prosthetic device used by the patient during the period from the initial situation, whatever it may be, to the delivery of the final prosthesis.
+You can have a temporary prosthesis for a single tooth (temporary crown), for multiple teeth (temporary bridge), or for the entire arch (fixed or removable temporary prostheses).
+Also known as a “temporary,” it can be a full removable prosthesis (denture) provided to patients who must wait for the dental implants to osseointegrate.

 How long will it take for my gums to heal after a tooth extraction?

-This depends on the general, postoperative care and the size and position of a person’s tooth.
+This depends on general health, post-operative care, and the size and position of the person’s tooth.

 Simple tooth extraction

-If your tooth is fully erupted, the wound from tooth extraction should heal within 7-10 days.
-The gums will usually close completely in about 3-4 weeks after tooth extraction, and the bone will regrow in about 3 months.
+If your tooth has fully erupted, the extraction wound should heal within 7–10 days.
+The gums usually close completely in about 3–4 weeks after the tooth extraction, and the bone will grow back in about 3 months.

 Surgical extraction

-If your tooth is inside the gums (not completely burst or severely broken), recovery will take a little longer.
-Healing will take one week to 3 weeks, and it will take about 8 weeks before the hole closes completely.
-Avoid brushing, flossing, or panting chewing near the area to be treated during the first few days.
+If your tooth is inside the gums (it has not fully erupted or is severely broken), recovery will take a little longer.
+Healing will last from one to 3 weeks, and it will take about 8 weeks for the socket to close completely.
+Avoid brushing, flossing, or chewing near the treated area during the first few days.

 Questions & Answers

-How long should I wait before removing gauze after a tooth extraction?
+How long should I wait before removing the gauze after a tooth extraction?

-After the surgical procedure, apply pressure (bite) to the gauze for about 1 to 3 hours to allow coagulation.
+After the surgical procedure, apply pressure (bite down) on the gauze for about 1 to 3 hours to allow for clotting.

-What can I do to help the extraction heal faster?
+What can I do to help the extraction site heal faster?

-Keep brushing (lightly) and flossing.
+Continue brushing (gently) and flossing.
 This is to prevent infection.
-You should avoid traumatizing the extraction site so as not to injure the wound.
+You should avoid traumatizing the extraction site so as not to aggravate the wound.

-Take medications as prescribed, including over-the-counter medications such as Panadol.
+Take medications as prescribed, including over-the-counter drugs like Panadol.

-Rest well and limit your physical activity during the recovery period.
-Physical activities increase blood pressure and heart rate and, in turn, will induce bleeding.
+Get plenty of rest and limit physical activity during the recovery period.
+Physical activities increase blood pressure and heart rate, which in turn can induce bleeding.

-- Do not drink anything hot or extremely cold in the next few days.
+- Do not drink anything hot or extremely cold for the next few days.

 - Avoid drinking alcohol.
-Alcohol dries out and prevents the formation of blood clots.
-This can cause a dry grip that is painful.
+Alcohol dehydrates and prevents blood clots from forming.
+This can cause a painful dry socket.

 - Avoid smoking